niutech/showModalDialog/README.md

 Demo
 ----

 [Here is a live demo](http://niutech.github.com/showModalDialog/demo.html).
-Works best in Google Chrome 37+ with the *Enable Experimental JavaScript* flag.
+Works best in Google Chrome 37+.
+The *Enable Experimental JavaScript* flag is only required for the yield method to work.

 License
 -------